aasim782/nodeBlog/README.md

 # nodeBlog
-A simple blog made using Nodejs, Express, and MongoDB (Mongoose).
+A simple blog made using Nodejs, Express, MongoDB (Mongoose), and Bootstrap.

 # Run